Jehovah’s Witnesses jailed for six years by sham “court” in temporarily occupied Crimea

 Parfenovych’s lawyer argued that his client acted within legally protected religious freedoms.

 In September 2022, Serhiy Parfenovych, a father of six children, was visited by Russian security forces.
 They had been searching the believer’s house for six hours in the presence of his minor daughter and elderly disabled father.
-After that, Parfenovych was detained and taken for interrogation to temporarily occupied Simferopol.
+After that, Parfenovych was detained and taken to temporarily occupied Simferopol for interrogation.

 He spent two days in temporary detention and 1.5 months in pre-trial detention before being placed under house arrest for 1.5 years.